-"may only intend to address the rights and interests of north coast Inuit in Labrador, but the agreement's technical wording threatens the rights of all Inuit south of Hamilton Inlet.
-LMN elder Bernard Heard says, according to the legal opinions they've received, the agreement implies that if anyone wants to own their own land or fish their own waters or hunt their own game as an Inuit descendant, they have to move into the LIA's settlement area" ("Labrador Metis-Inuit concerned" 2004).
+"may only intend to address the rights and interests of north coast Inui in Labradr, but the agreement's technical wording threatens the rights of all Inuit south of Hamilton Inlet.
+LMN elder Bernard Heard says, according to the legal optimions they've received. the agreement implies that if anyone wants to own their own land or fish their own waters or hunt their own game as an Inuit descendant, they have to move into the L1A's settlement area" ("Labrador Meis-Inuir concerned" 2004).

 The boundaries connecting Inuit status to territory, as defined by the Inuit agreement, excluded many living outside Nunatsiavut.
-The formal codification of the cultural-territorial connection was seen as a threat to the official recognition of the Labrador Metis-Inuit as having Aboriginal status.
-The LIA disputed the Metis-Inuit assertions:

-"The statement that the Labrador Inuit Land Claims Agreement is a "relocation program" is unfounded and inflammatory," argued LIA Vice-President Tony Andersen (LIA 2004: 16).
+The formal codification of the culturalterritorial connection was seen as a threat to the official recognition of the Labrador Metis-Inuit as having Aboriginal status.
+The LIA disputed the Metis-Inuit assertions: "The statement that the Labrador Inuit Land Claims Agreement is a 'relocation program' is unfounded and inflammatory," argued LIA Vice-President Tony Andersen (LIA 2004: 16).
 The Labrador Metis Nation, on the other hand, described the wording of the agreement as constituting "legislated genocide," which it described as "when a government uses that power it has and an imbalance of power to bring in legislation that denies the existence of a people and the expression to their land and resources and their culture and heritage" (Russell in Antle and Bradbury-Bennett 2004: A3).
-Since 2004, the Department of Indian and Northern Affairs has assured the Labrador Metis Nation that the Nunatsiavut agreement will not affect any Metis claim!2, but the power of the politics of recognition to affect land rights, official status, and even cultural identity was evident to those involved (Baker 2005).
+Since 2004, the Department of Indian and Northerm Affairs has assured the Labrador Metis Nation that the Nunatisavut agreement will not affect any Metis claim, but the power of the politics of recognition to affect land rights, official status, and even cultural identity was evident to those involved (Baker 2005).

-11 The Labrador Metis Nation has since changed its name to NunatuKavut (see www.labradormetis.ca).
+The Labrador Metis Nation has since changed its name to NunatuKavut (see www.labradormetis.ca).

-12 The NunatuKavut land claim is currently under review by the federal government.
+The NunatuKavut land claim is currently under review by the federal government.

 The assumption that an Inuk, in order to be recognized as an Inuk, should retain close connections with (and ideally, residence in) his or her "traditional" territory has been repeated throughout Labrador history.
 British colonial interests, the Moravian Mission, and, later, the provincial and federal governments, have all employed spatial techniques in their attempts to control Inuit society and resources.
 The experiences with these techniques in Labrador are not altogether unique, as the social definition of Aboriginal Peoples has had a spatial element in many other colonial settings.
-In other parts of Canada, the long history of "putting Aboriginal people in their place" has involved the reserve system, which helped to maintain the perceived incompatibility between Aboriginal Peoples and urban, industrial society (Peters 1999: 420; Tobias 1983; Carter and Hollinsworth 2009):
+In other parts of Canada, the long history of "putting Aboriginal people 'in their place'" has involved the reserve system, which helped to maintain the perceived incompatibility between Aboriginal Peoples and urban, industrial society (Peters 1999: 420; Tobias 1983; Carter and Hollinsworth 2009):

 "Unassimilated Indians were perceived to belong in places separate from modern urban society.
-The association of Indians with reserves was strengthened by the federal government's definitions of its responsibility as extending only to Indians on reserves.
-The spatial component of government policies, therefore, reinforced public perceptions of What it meant to be Indian.
-Indians in their place meant Indians on the reserve; this helped to turn the tension between "Indianness' and city life...Indians are not supposed to be where they interfere with the economic interests of non-Aboriginal people" (Peters 1999: 431)
+The association of Indians with reserves was strengthened by the federal government yelicies, therefore, reinforced public perceptions of what it inwant to be Indian.
+Indians in their place meant Indians on the reserve; this helped to turn the tension between "Indianness" and City life...Indians are not supposed to be where they interfere with the economic interests of non-Aboriginal people" (Peters 1999; 421).